Audio Podcast Fellows Faculty

 Producer Kathleen Russo is the Director of the Audio Podcast Fellows Program at Stony Brook Southampton.
 She curates the Writer Speaks Wednesday Series and special events for the Summer Writers Conference at Stony Brook.

-In addition, she is the executive producer with Tina Brown of the podcast TBD by Wondery , and created and produced the podcast/radio show Here’s The Thing with Alec Baldwin (WNYC production).
+In addition, she is the executive producer with Tina Brown of the podcast TBD by Wondery , nominated one of the best podcasts of 2019 in Cosmopolitan, and created and produced the podcast/radio show Here’s The Thing with Alec Baldwin (WNYC production).
 She has been a contributor to The Moth, This American Life and StoryCorps.

 Past producing credits include: two movies with Academy Award-winning director Steven Soderbergh ( Gray’s Anatomy, And Everything Is Going Fine) and an Obie Award-winning play called Spalding Gray: Stories Left To Tell.

 Tony Dec is the Director of the Audio Podcast Fellows Program at Stony Brook Southampton.
 A content strategist, consultant and sound producer, he has created podcasting, audio and video for mobile on-demand, web/streaming, and radio (satellite, public, commercial).

 He created and launched Bloomberg News 's podcasting startup, as well as having curated content and produced programming for Bloomberg's many media properties.
 Tony was the principal editor for the Peabody Award-winning documentary "Leonard Bernstein: An American Life"; a producer at Sirius and Sony; and has produced audio content for Time and Conde Nast magazines.